JetBrains/jetbrains_guide/src/pages/tips/live-edit/index.md

   poster: './poster_long.png'
   url: 'https://www.youtube.com/watch?v=EYwXD6vAACg'
 leadin: |
-  ### What you see is what you type
+  *Tired of starting a server a reloading your browser to see file changes?*

-  *Install the LiveEdit plugin and easily view HTML and CSS, including changes*
+  Install the LiveEdit plugin and easily view HTML and CSS, including changes.

   The LiveEdit plugin for PyCharm Professional (not bundled) is easy to install and gives a great editing experience for HTML and CSS.